 As a crucial element for riverbed stabilisation (stopping river bed deepening and reaching a dynamic riverbed equilibrium) the need for direct bedload input has been assessed.
 The assessment was carried out based on numerical simulations of sediment transport and river morphology (deliverable T1.3.2).
 The modelling analysis was carried out on the pilot reach of the border Mura where the current state of the riverbed and three types of measures were analysed (types A, B and C as described in Senfter et al 2021) and results obtained.
-Based on these computations, the results were extrapolated to the whole border Mura.
-The executed modelling analysis is described in detail by Klösch et al. (2021).
+Based on these computations, the results were extrapolated to the whole border Mura according to the proposed measure sequence of types A, B and C. The executed modelling analysis is described in detail by Klösch et al. (2021).